home-assistant/home-assistant.io/source/_includes/common-tasks/third-party-addons.md

 ### Troubleshooting: Repository is not showing up

-If you have added an add-on repository, but it's not showing up, it means that the add-on repository contains invalid configuration.
+If you have added an add-on repository, but it's not showing up, make sure to refresh your browser.
+If it still doesn't show up, the add-on repository may contain invalid configuration data.

 1. Go to {% my logs title="**Settings** > **System** > **Logs**" %} to find the System log.
    - It should tell you what went wrong.